Kuratoro/zk.zettel.page/software-list.md

 Note that it is likely that the tool you use doesn't really matter all that much.
 The original Zettelkasten was a huge stack of paper slips and even that worked great.
 There is one case where the choice of the tool has a huge impact, namely the case where the tool you use is discontinued.
 To avoid being left with a stack of 5000 notes that you can no longer access, prefer tools that export/save to common formats, like txt files.

 Source: This is collected from [this discussion thread](https://www.reddit.com/r/Zettelkasten/comments/flygc4/lets_build_a_list_of_zettelkasten_software/).
-The discussion also lists lot of other tools by name.
+The discussion also lists lots of other tools by name.

 ## Software (ordered alphabetically)